moondance-labs/tanssi-docs/builders/toolkit/integrations/wallet-integrations/rainbowkit.md

 ### Set Custom Initial Chain

 By default, RainbowKit connects to the first chain supplied to Wagmi in the config.
 The order of chains listed in `wagmi.ts` will match the order displayed in the **Switch Networks** modal.
-To ensure that the Tanssi demo EVM appchain is always the default connection, simply move it to the top of the chain list.
+To ensure that the Tanssi demo EVM network is always the default connection, simply move it to the top of the chain list.
 However, Relying solely on this default behavior might not be the best option.

 A better approach is to use the `initialChain` prop in the `RainbowKitProvider` component.
 This prop defines which chain the wallet will connect to initially when **Connect Wallet** is selected.
-To configure this, open the `providers.tsx` file and update the code by passing the `initialChain` prop with the custom Tanssi demo EVM appchain object defined earlier:
+To configure this, open the `providers.tsx` file and update the code by passing the `initialChain` prop with the custom Tanssi demo EVM network object defined earlier:

 ```Ts title="providers.tsx"
 --8<-- 'code/builders/toolkit/wallet-integrations/rainbowkit/providers.tsx'
 ```

-By setting `initialChain={demoEVMChain}`, RainbowKit will attempt to connect to the Tanssi demo EVM appchain first whenever the **Connect Wallet** button is clicked.
+By setting `initialChain={demoEVMChain}`, RainbowKit will attempt to connect to the Tanssi demo EVM network first whenever the **Connect Wallet** button is clicked.

 ### Define Custom Theme Colors